connectomicslab/connectomemapper3/paper/paper.md

   at each scale along with the corresponding label index color mapping file in accordance to the BIDS Derivatives specifications.

-\textbf{A Graphical User Interface reflecting the workflow structure.}
+\textbf{A graphical user interface reflecting the workflow structure.}
 CMP3 takes advantage of Traits/TraitsUI framework
   (\href{http://docs.enthought.com/traits/}{http://docs.enthought.com/traits/}) for building an interactive Graphical User Interface (GUI), to give to pipelines and stages a graphical representation, which is easy to understand and extend.
 This has enabled the design of a GUI aka `cmpbidsappmanager` (\autoref{fig:gui}) that reflects the modular structure of the processing workflow.
-It has been designed designed to guide and support the user in all the steps required to perform an analysis (\autoref{fig:gui}).
+It has been designed to guide and support the user in all the steps required to perform an analysis (\autoref{fig:gui}).

 ![\textbf{Graphical User Interface of the Connectome Mapper 3.}
-It is designed to guide and support the user in all the steps required to perform an analysis.
-A typical procedure would consists of
-  (a)   the selection of the root directory of the BIDS dataset to be analyzed, (b)   the creation/edition of the different pipeline configuration files, (c)   the configuration of the BIDS App run and its execution, and
+A typical procedure to perform an analysis would consists of (a)   the selection of the root directory of the BIDS dataset to be analyzed, (b)   the creation/edition of the different pipeline configuration files, (c)   the configuration of the BIDS App run and its execution, and